Techlm77/LinuxPlay/README.md

 ## Security

-- Use WireGuard for WAN use.
+- Use WireGuard for both LAN and WAN use.
 Point the client to the tunnel IP.
 - One active client at a time.
 Additional clients receive BUSY until the session ends.
 - Certificate based login after first PIN:
   - On first trusted connection the host creates a mini CA and issues a per device certificate.